Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Compatibility with Emerging B5G Technologies

-and similarly, $r_k^{\text{imag}}$ is given by:
+and similarly, $r_m^{\text{imag}}$ is given by:

-Obviously, if we selectively activate FA ports to maximize $\left| \underset{n \in \mathcal{N}}{\sum} \text{real} \left( h_{k,k}^{(n)} \right) \right|$ or $\left| \underset{n \in \mathcal{N}}{\sum} \text{imag} \left( h_{k,k}^{(n)} \right) \right|$, we can easily detect the transmitted signal through matrix inverse.
+Obviously, if we selectively activate FA ports to maximize $\left| \underset{n \in \mathcal{N}}{\sum} \text{real} \left( h_{m,m}^{(n)} \right) \right|$ or $\left| \underset{n \in \mathcal{N}}{\sum} \text{imag} \left( h_{m,m}^{(n)} \right) \right|$, we can easily detect the transmitted signal through matrix inverse.
 Notably, CUMA only requires CSI for the desired signal and not for the interference users, reducing the complexity of the receiver design.
 In summary, the efficiency of CUMA lies in selecting the correct ports to enhance the estimated desired signal while weakening interfering signals through random superposition.
 As the increasing number of activated ports and RF chains, the interference resilience also increases \cite{117, 118, 119}.
 Even under conditions limited to LoS-only precoding, CUMA outperforms massive MIMO.

 $\textbf{Summary and Insights: }$ Current research mainly assumed the stable channel conditions for the joint optimization of FA-NOMA techniques.
 However, in the NTNs, dynamic channels pose several challenges for NOMA, encompassing CSI estimation errors and outdated, dynamic user pairing, and constrained resource allocation.
 For instance, when UAVs apply NOMA, their movement introduces errors in channel estimation and uses outdated CSI for superposition coding, while also requiring continuous detection of new user pairings due to the coverage changing.
 Additionally, the limited transmit power of UAVs may diminish the distinguishability between stronger and weaker users.
 To address these problems, FA-NOMA should leverage effective allocation of multiple resource blocks to support multiuser in NTNs, including spatial dimensions, slot configurations, frequency band partitioning, coding selections, and power control.
 This approach promises to significantly enhance connectivity, spectral efficiency, energy efficiency, and low-latency, reliable performance in NTNs.
 Furthermore, it is important to investigate how FA can benefit from improved CSI accuracy and SIC.
-With the continuous development of FA-NOMA, analyzing their performance characteristics emerges is crucial for obtaining deeper insights and unlocking their potential in future cooperation.